FIRST MONTESSORI BOOKS

 After The Joyful Child, this is the most popular of the Montessori books.
 Montessori and Mindfulness, is based on the talk of the same name delivered at the Montessori congress in Prague, Czech Republic in 2017.

-— Simona Nicolae, AMI primary teacher, Iasi, Romania
+— Simona Nicolae, AMI primary teacher becoming a teacher trainer, Iasi, Romania

 My friends who do not go to a Montessori school are always asking me what the difference between their school and mine is.
 Or they ask me to explain what a Montessori school is.
 After reading this book I think I can tell them.